S3V3NsLabs/S3V3NsLabs/README.md

 I go by s3v3n @S3V3NsLabs, & i am here to get down with the git crowd.
 I have an interest in the security of things, how stuff works deep down.
-Just getting my hands dirty, they've been clean in the IT scene for too long.
-I'm here to put up my code as i go and add more to what i know.
+Just getting my hands dirty.

 - 📫 Contact: heimdal@s3v3n.io